Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

-\begin{remark} In theory, one should be able to use logarithmic Gromov-Witten invariants \cite{GS11} to define $N_{\beta}$ without the technical trick of blowing up and working on an open variety.
-This would be done by working relative to $D$, and counting rational curves of class $\beta$ with one point mapping to the boundary with specified orders of tangency exactly as done in \S 0.4.
-However, we do not yet know that this way of defining $N_{\beta}$ coincides with the method given above, and the definition given above was used in the arguments of \cite{GPS09}, on which we rely. \end{remark}
+\begin{remark} In theory, one should be able to use logarithmic Gromov-Witten invariants (\cite{GS11} or \cite{AC11}) to define $N_{\beta}$ without the technical trick of blowing up and working on an open variety.
+This would be done by working relative to $D$, and counting rational curves of class $\beta$ with one point mapping to the boundary with specified orders of tangency with each boundary divisor, with non-zero order of tangency with either one divisor $D_i$ or two adjacent divisors $D_i$, $D_{i+1}$.
+However, some additional arguments are required to compare logarithmic invariants with the invariants described above as developed in \cite{GPS09}, and we do not wish to do this here. \end{remark}

 \begin{lemma} Let $J\subset P$ be an ideal with $\sqrt{J}=J$.
 Suppose the map $\eta \colon \NE(Y)\rightarrow P$ satisfies the following conditions: \begin{enumerate} \item For any ray $\fod\subset B$ of rational slope, let $\pi:\tilde Y \rightarrow Y$ be the corresponding blow-up.
-We require that if $\dim\tau_{\fod}=2$ or $\dim\tau_{\fod}=1$ and $p_{\tau_{\fod},\varphi} \not\in J$ then for any $\AA^1$-class $\beta$ contributing to $f_{\fod}$, we have $\eta(\pi_*(\beta)) \in J$. \item For any ideal $I$ with $\sqrt{I}=J$, there are only a finite number of $\fod$ and $\AA^1$-classes $\beta$ such that $\eta(\pi_*(\beta))\not\in I$. \end{enumerate} Then $\foD^{\can}$ is a scattering diagram for the data $(B,\Sigma), P, \varphi,$ and $J$. \end{lemma}
+We require that if $\dim\tau_{\fod}=2$ or $\dim\tau_{\fod}=1$ and $\kappa_{\tau_{\fod},\varphi} \not\in J$ then for any $\AA^1$-class $\beta$ contributing to $f_{\fod}$, we have $\eta(\pi_*(\beta)) \in J$. \item For any ideal $I$ with $\sqrt{I}=J$, there are only a finite number of $\fod$ and $\AA^1$-classes $\beta$ such that $\eta(\pi_*(\beta))\not\in I$. \end{enumerate} Then $\foD^{\can}$ is a scattering diagram for the data $(B,\Sigma), P, \varphi,$ and $J$. \end{lemma}

 \begin{proof} Note that

 if and only if $\eta(\pi_*(\beta))\in I$.
 So the hypotheses of the lemma imply conditions (2)-(4) of Definition \ref{scatdiagdef}. \end{proof}